IDP's step-by-step guide to studying abroad

 4. Accept your offer

 Upon submission of your application and requirements, the school will do an assessment and notify you of the result.
 It can take a few weeks or longer depending on the school and your chosen program.
-This waiting period can be extremely stressful; it’s normal to feel anxious.
-Know that IDP is here as support, and your Counsellor is one call away if you need any assistance.
+This waiting period can be extremely stressful; it is normal to feel anxious.
+Know that IDP is here as support, and your Education Counselor is one call away if you need any assistance.

-If your application is successful, you’ll receive a letter of offer and an acceptance form.
-Your IDP Counsellor will carefully explain these documents and make sure you understand all the terms and conditions before accepting the offer.
-In the event that you are accepted into more than one school, we will do our best to lay out your options to help make the right decision.
+If your application is successful, you will receive a letter of offer and an acceptance form.
+Your IDP Education Counselor will carefully explain these documents and make sure you understand all the terms and conditions before accepting the offer.
+If you are accepted into more than one school, we will do our best to lay out your options to help make the right decision.

 5. Practice your English skills